Kidney infection (pyelonephritis)

 Causes of kidney infection

-E coli is the most common type of bacteria in kidney infections (pyelonephritis), causing up to 8 out of 10 cases.
+E coli is the most common type of bacteria in kidney infections (pyelonephritis).
+It causes up to 8 out of 10 cases.
 Other types of bacteria can also cause them.

 The bacteria travel up to your bladder through your urethra (the tube that carries urine out of your body).
 They can then travel up from your bladder to infect one or both kidneys.
-In about 1 in 20 cases, bacteria reach the kidneys through your bloodstream, from an infection somewhere else in your body.
+In about 1 in 20 cases, bacteria reach the kidneys through your bloodstream.
+This is from an infection somewhere else in your body.

 Kidney infections are more common in women than in men.
 You’re more likely to develop a kidney infection if: